 Medical Clinic for USPS Worker’s Comp Claims

 According to a report released by the Bureau of Labor Statistics, about 56,000 on-the-job postal worker injuries are reported each year in the United States.
-These injuries range from mild health issues like sprains and strains to serious, long-term health concerns, such as traumatic brain injuries (TBIs) and spinal cord injuries.
-Not only can these injuries prevent postal workers from doing their job, but they can also harm every aspect of workers’ lives, from their finances to their personal relationships.
+These range from mild health issues like sprains and strains to serious, long-term health concerns, such as spinal cord and traumatic brain injuries (TBIs).
+Not only can these injuries prevent USPS workers from doing their job, but they can also harm every aspect of workers’ lives, from their finances to their personal relationships.

 At Work Injury MD, our clinic is committed to helping United States Postal Service (USPS) workers navigate life after their work accident, from helping them recover from their injuries to helping them with their questions and with their Department of Labor Office of Workers’ Compensation Program (OWCP) claims.

 We want to hear your story.
 We want to help heal you.
 We want to make certain that you get the right medical care you deserve.
 To learn more about our services, or to talk to one of our Dallas USPS workers’ compensation doctors, please call us today or fill out our short contact form.

-We serve workers who have been injured on the job in Dallas and throughout the surrounding area, including Ennis, Denton, and Waco.
+We serve workers who have been injured on the job in Dallas, Texas and throughout the surrounding area, including Ennis, Denton, and Waco.

 Common Causes of Postal Worker Injuries

 Postal workers can suffer an on-the-job injury in any number of ways, but some types of injuries are more associated with postal work than others.
-Below, our Dallas USPS workers’ compensation doctors have listed seven of the most common injuries suffered by United States Postal Service employees.
+Below, our Dallas USPS workers’ compensation doctors have listed seven of the most common accidents suffered by United States Postal Service employees.

-- Traffic accident injuries.
-One of the most common types of injuries for postal workers who deliver mail are motor vehicle injuries.
+- Traffic accident.
+One of the most common types of injuries for postal workers who deliver mail is motor vehicle injuries.
 Driving a mail truck can be hazardous, especially when making multiple stops on busy roads.
 Likewise, workers who walk their routes can be involved in pedestrian accidents involving cars, trucks, motorcycles, and even bicycles.
-As you might imagine, injuries sustained in traffic accidents can be extremely serious, ranging from back and neck injuries to head or internal injuries.
+As you might imagine, injuries sustained in traffic accidents can be extremely serious, ranging from back & neck to head or internal injuries.

 - Slip and falls.
-Slip and fall injuries are also one of the most common causes of injury for postal workers – among both those who work in facilities and those who deliver mail.
-Someone working inside a post office may trip on loose carpet, fall on a wet floor, or fall down the stairs.
+Slip and falls are also one of the most common causes of injury for postal workers – among both those who work in facilities and those who deliver mail.
+Someone working inside a post office may trip on a loose carpet, fall on a wet floor, or fall down the stairs.
 Those working on mail routes can fall on the sidewalk, in inclement weather, or because of unsafe conditions on a person’s property.
-Just as with traffic accidents, slip and fall accidents can result in a wide range of injuries, including head injuries, back injuries, and broken bones.
+Just as with traffic accidents, slip and fall accidents can result in a wide range of injuries, including head & back injuries and broken bones.

-- Repetitive motion injuries.
+- Repetitive motion.
 Not all injuries are caused in one fell swoop.
-In fact, many injuries are the result of completing the same task again and again, such as sorting mail, lifting boxes, reaching for mail trays, and pushing mail carts.
-Those who walk mail routes may suffer repetitive stress injuries from carrying or pushing their mail bag, or simply from walking long distances each day.
+In fact, many are the result of completing the same task again and again, such as sorting mail, lifting boxes, reaching for mail trays, and pushing mail carts.
+Those who walk mail routes may suffer repetitive stress injuries from carrying or pushing their mailbag or simply from walking long distances each day.
 Some common examples of repetitive motion injuries include carpal tunnel syndrome, tendonitis, bursitis, and bulging disks.

 - Acts of violence.
 Because postal workers must often interact with the general public, and because of a sad history with workplace violence, USPS workers may become the victims of violence.
 Rarely, workers either employed in mail facilities or along delivery routes may face physical assaults or violent attacks by others at no fault of their own.
 These acts of violence can result in internal injuries and broken bones due to assaults, stab wounds, or gunshot wounds.

 - Paper dust pollution.
 Letters and packages can let off large amounts of dust, especially when they are being sorted and processed.
 In some cases, this can lead to job-related lung and respiratory issues, such as occupational asthma.
 Our Dallas USPS workers’ compensation doctors believe that these issues need to be identified and treated as soon as possible.

 We are a full-service clinic with a board-certified physician on staff with experience in pain medicine.
 Our skilled Dallas USPS workers’ comp doctors offer a wide range of treatments and medical services that pertain to the most common injuries and medical concerns of workers, including:

 - Diagnostic testing.
 The very first step in medical care is understanding the condition that needs to be treated.
 Our experienced USPS workers’ comp doctors can help you determine what, exactly, is wrong as well as the best options for getting healthy again.
 Diagnostic testing is also a vital aspect of getting a second opinion after an accident and injury.

 - Chronic pain program.
 Chronic pain can affect every minute of your day and every facet of your life.
-Our compassionate Dallas USPS workers’ compensation doctors are here to get to the bottom of your pain, and find a working solution for your life.
+Our compassionate Dallas USPS workers’ compensation doctors are here to get to the bottom of your pan, and find a working solution for your life.
 Whether caused by a repetitive motion injury or an isolated incident, we will approach your chronic pain with compassion, concern, and determination.

 - Prescriptions.
 With a medical doctor on staff, we can prescribe you the medications that you need to manage your pain and treat your ailments.
 And our care does not end there.
 Our knowledgeable USPS workers’ comp doctors will make certain that you have the right medications, in the right doses, for the right amount of time.

 - Physiotherapy.
 For many of our patients, physiotherapy is an important aspect of their recovery and recuperation.
 This therapy uses movement, exercise, manual therapy, and education to strengthen the body, manage pain and increase general wellbeing.

 - Surgery.
-Our medical doctor has the skill and experience to help you recover from your on-the-job injuries through surgery, if need be.
+Our USPS DOL doctor has the skill and experience to help you recover from your on-the-job injuries through surgery, if need be.

 We offer our patients a consultation in which you can learn more about how we can help you, from finding out exactly what is wrong, to determining the most effective treatments and managing your pain.
 Call us today to schedule an appointment with one of the best USPS workers’ comp doctors in Dallas.

 Injured Postal Workers & Workers’ Compensation Claims